RobTillaart/integer24/README.md

 #### Known limitations

-The AVR uint24_t and int24_t cannot be printed without casting.
+- The AVR uint24_t and int24_t cannot be printed without casting.
+- Arduino-CI does not implement __int24 __uint24 so no tests can be done.

 ## Future